gitpan/RDF-Generator-HTTP/README.pod

 =head2 Attributes

-These attributes may be passed to the constructor.
+These attributes may be passed to the constructor to set them, or called like methods to get them.

 =over